LKristoffy/my_portfolio/Laplace_Bayesian_Logisitc_Classifier/README.md

-# Logistic Classifier Implementation

-This project shows an implementation of a linear logistic classifier using only numpy.
-This is then extended with radial basis fucntions (RBFs) for non-linear decision boundaries, momentum implementation during parameter optimisation and an implementation of maximum likelihood grid optimisation of the hyperparameters.

-Later a laplacian approximation is used to approximate a full Bayesian approach to find a MAP solution.

-The notebook is quite information dense so I will leave this README quite sparse.

-🧠 Logistic Classifier with RBF Extensions
+# 🧠 Logistic Classifier with RBF Extensions
 An implementation of a logistic classifier, extended with advanced features such as radial basis functions (RBFs) for non-linear decision boundaries, momentum-based parameter optimization, and Bayesian techniques for hyperparameter tuning.

 ## 📋 Table of Contents